-Caution: Before working on the battery, reread the cautions in "Safety First" at the beginning of this guide.
+Caution: Before working with the battery, read the precautions in the section again "Safety first" at the beginning of this guide.

-Make sure the battery tray is in good condition and secure.
-Traces of corrosion on the tray, clamp and the battery itself can be removed with an aqueous solution of soda.
-Then rinse the treated surfaces thoroughly with water.
-Coat metal parts damaged by corrosion with a zinc-based primer and paint over.
+Make sure the battery tray is in good condition and securely fastened.
+Corrosion on the tray, clamp and battery itself can be removed with a soda water solution.
+After that, rinse the treated surfaces thoroughly with water.
+Cover metal parts damaged by corrosion with a zinc-based primer and paint.

-If the battery is discharged, the engine can be started from a foreign battery (see ch.
-"Repair on the road").
+If the battery is discharged, the engine can be started using an external battery (see chapter "Repairs on the road").

 Battery corrosion can be minimized by lubricating the battery terminals and clamps with petroleum jelly.

 1. The battery is located in the rear right corner of the luggage compartment.
-To access the battery, first partially remove the luggage compartment side trim by turning the trim tabs 90°counterclockwise.
+To access the battery, first partially remove the luggage compartment side trim by turning the trim fasteners 90° counterclockwise.
 Then remove the battery cover from the right side of the luggage compartment.

-2. Check if the cable lugs are well tightened (A) battery and whether they provide reliable electrical contact.
-Properly tightened lugs cannot be turned on the terminal.
-Then check the cable (IN) for damaged insulation and burns.
+2. Check that the battery cable terminals (A) are tight and provide reliable electrical contact.
+Correctly tightened terminals cannot be turned on the terminal.
+Then check the cable (B) for damaged insulation and burns.

-3. If there are signs of corrosion on the terminals or clamps (white loose deposits), disconnect the wires from the terminals, clean them with a wire brush and reinstall.
-In stores with related products, you can find special tools for cleaning the terminals.
+3. If traces of corrosion are found on the terminals or clamps (white loose deposits), disconnect the wires from the terminals, clean them with a wire brush, and reinstall them.
+Special terminal cleaning tools are available at hardware stores.

 4...and battery cable clamps